lagerqvr/webflower-theme/README.md

-# wdbcms22 - Project 2
+# WebFlower-theme

-Child theme for Wordpress project.
-Inherits GeneratePress theme.
+Child theme for WordPress.
+Made as a child theme for the GeneratePress parent theme.